oreanroy/learn_modules/sqldb/README.md

 	SELECT * FROM student WHERE major = 'Chemistry';
 		selects all student with major as Chemistry

+	select first_name as forename, last_name as surname from employee limit 5;
+		selects first five first_name and last_name and displays them as forename and surname

+	SELECT DISTINCT sex FROM employee;
+		selects different type of sex from employees

 	DELETE FROM student WHERE student_id = 5;
 		Delete from student table where student_id meets the condition.

+### SQL functions

+	SELECT COUNT(emp_id) FROM employee;
+		returns the number of emp_id in employee

+	SELECT AVG(salary) FROM employee;
+		returns the avegare of all employee salary

+	SELECT COUNT(sex), sex FROM employee GROUP BY sex;
+		groups the number of emplyees by M or F or other sex if you have provided

+	SELECT * FROM client WHERE client_name LIKE '%school%' all client name that have school in there name

+### SQL Wildcards

+	wild cards are something similar to regex
+	% = any number of characters
+	_ = one charatcer

+	SELECT * FROM client WHERE client_name LIKE '%LLC';
+		selects the company whose name ends with LLC

+	select * from employee where birth_day like '____-10%';
+		get people born in october.

+### some special sql keywords

+	UNION
+	is used to club up two sql satatements together their are some constarints like both statmenet should return same number of column and the data type should be same.

+	SELECT client_name FROM client UNION SELECT supplier_name FROM branch_supplier;

+	JOIN
+	this is used to query two tables which share a common cloumn field and can be made to return certain values based on these qualities for example mangers of  a certain branch.
+There are two tables one branch and other employee the branch table has manr_id as one column which is a foreign key mapping to employee id.

+	SELECT employee.emp_id, employee.first_name, branch.branch_name FROM employee
+	JOIN branch ON employee.emp_id = branch.mgr_id;

+	There are
+	FULL JOIN
+	RIGHT JOIN
+	LEFT JOIN

+### Nested Queries
+	queries can be nested to get the desired query

+	SELECT employee.first_name, employee.last_name
+	FROM employee
+	WHERE employee.emp_id IN (
+		SELECT works_with.emp_id
+		FROM works_with
+		WHERE works_with.total_sales > 3000
+	);

+	SELECT client.client_name
+	FROM client
+	WHERE client.branch_id = (
+		SELECT branch.branch_id
+		FROM branch
+		WHERE branch.mgr_id = 102
+		LIMIT 1
+	);

+### ON DELETE
+	considera situation where you delete an entry in one of the tables and there are other entries in other tables linked as foreign key to eariler table Now what will have to the entires in those reference.

+	On DELETE SET NULL
+		Set the reference to NULL
+	ON DELETE CASCADE
+		Delete the references

+### Triggers
+	triggers are certain actions to be performed when certain conditions are met

+	DELIMITER $$
+	CREATE
+		TRIGGER my_tigger BEFORE INSERT
+		ON employee
+		FOR EACH ROW BEGIN
+			INSERT INTO trigger_test VALUES('added new employee');
+		END$$
+	DELIMITER ;

+	Every time a entry is made into the employee table the added new employee will be added to the trigger_test table.
+Also the deliminiter need to be changed and rechanged for complete execution of command.

+	DELIMITER $$
+	CREATE
+		TRIGGER my_tigger1 BEFORE INSERT
+		ON employee
+		FOR EACH ROW BEGIN
+			INSERT INTO trigger_test VALUES(NEW.first_name);
+		END$$
+	DELIMITER ;

+	DELIMITER $$
+	CREATE
+		TRIGGER my_trigger2 BEFORE INSERT
+		ON employee
+		FOR EACH ROW BEGIN
+			IF NEW.sex = 'M' THEN
+				INSERT INTO trigger_test VALUES("added male employee");
+			ELSEIF NEW.sex = 'F' THEN
+				INSERT INTO trigger_test VALUES('added female');
+			ELSE
+				INSERT INTO trigger_test VALUES('added other employee');
+			END if;
+		END$$
+	trigger for update, delete, etc can be created

 ## SQLAlchemy ORM